filecoin-project/filecoin-docs/content/en/developers/infrastructure/how-tos/start-a-local-network/index.md

     2000 FIL
     ```

+1. You can now close this terminal window, or you can keep it open for the next section.

 ### Export an address

-You'll need to export your address from the client node if you want to use this local devnet with other applications and services, like MetaMask and Remix.
+You'll need to export your address from the client node to use this local devnet with other applications and services, like MetaMask and Remix.

-1. Open a new terminal window.
-1. Move into the `~/local-devnet` directory:
+1. If you closed the terminal windows from the last section, open a new terminal window, move into the `~/local-devnet` directory, and export the devnnet-specific variables again with:

     ```shell
     cd ~/local-devnet
-    ```

-1. Export the devnet-specific variables again to make sure we don't interfere with any existing Lotus installations on your system:

-    ```shell
     export LOTUS_PATH=~/.lotus-local-net
     export LOTUS_MINER_PATH=~/.lotus-miner-local-net
     export LOTUS_SKIP_GENESIS_CHECK=_yes_